sashafirsov/wc-in-aem/ui.frontend/README.md

 $ polymer test
 ```

 Your application is already set up to be tested via [web-component-tester](https://github.com/Polymer/web-component-tester).
 Run `polymer test` to run your application's test suite locally.

+### tests debugging
+`wct.conf.json` is configured for headless run.
+It could be removed to see it in live browser UI for tests debug with dev tools.
+Chrome or Firefox browser should be installed in OS.

 <hr/>
 # Frontend Build

 ## Features

-* Full TypeScript, ES6 and ES5 support (with applicable Webpack wrappers).
-* TypeScript and JavaScript linting (using a TSLint ruleset – driven by ESLint - rules can be adjusted to suit your team's needs).
-* ES5 output, for legacy browser support.
-* Globbing
-    * No need to add imports anywhere.
-    * All JS and CSS files can now be added to each component (best practice is under /clientlib/js or /clientlib/(s)css)
-    * No .content.xml or js.txt/css.txt files needed as everything is run through Webpack
-    * The globber pulls in all JS files under the /component/ folder.
-Webpack allows CSS/SCSS files to be chained in via JS files.
-They are pulled in through sites.js.
-    * The only files consumed by AEM are the output files site.js and site.css, the resources folder in /clientlib-site as well as dependencies.js and dependencies.css in /clientlib-dependencies
-* Chunks
-    * Main (site js/css)
+* Webpack is replaced in favor of `polymer-cli`
-* Full Sass/Scss support (Sass is compiled to CSS via Webpack).
+* Sass/Scss is replaced with css variables and mixins.
-* Static webpack development server with built in proxy to a local instance of AEM
+* removed: Static webpack development server with built in proxy to a local instance of AEM

 ## Installation

 1. Install [NodeJS](https://nodejs.org/en/download/) (v10+), globally.
 This will also install `npm`.
+    it is not required for maven build which will load npm as own dependency.
 2. Navigate to `ui.frontend` in your project and run `npm install`.
 (You must have run the archetype with `-DfrontendModule=general` to populate the ui.frontend folder)

 ## Usage